The Boys Spring 2021 Season

 Practices and Games

-A Team Tryouts will take place in December (posted on front page of mylax.net).
-B Team Evaluations will take place in December and January, see tab for Boys Winter Tryout schedule (posted soon).
+A Team Tryouts will take place in February/March (will be posted soon on front page of mylax.net).
+B Team Evaluations will take place in February/March as well, see tab for Boys Winter Tryout schedule (will be posted soon).
 All players in all age-groups, except 6U, are required to attend the team placement evaluations or Tryouts so we can determine player’s ability and placement on the appropriate level team.

 Practices for all 8U, 10U, 12U, & 14U players will begin in February into March, depending on weather.
 Practice schedules will be dependent of coaches’ schedules and field availability.
 After daylight savings time, the practice schedules may change.
 The schedules will be posted on this website.